 - CRM, ERP, POS integrations

 - API, EDI, SOAP, XML, Flat File, JSON

 8. Launch Phase

-It is at this Stage where a final testing, review, and approval process occurs prior to launching live.
-The Agency will typically provide website training and support for the client, thereafter.
+It is at this stage where a final testing, review, and approval process occurs before launching live.
+The Agency will typically provide website training and support for the client after that.